indimail/indimail-virtualdomains/iwebadmin-x/html/README.md

 \##A Send the user name currently being acted upon.
 (ActionUser) If postmaster was editing someone this would be someone.
 Used in add\_listdig, add\_listmod, add\_listuser, del\_autorespond\_confirm, del\_forward\_confirm, del\_listdig, del\_listmod, del\_listuser, del\_mailinglist\_confirm, del\_user\_confirm, mod\_autorespond, mod\_dotqmail, mod-mailinglist-idx, mod-user, show\_digest\_subscribers, show\_moderators, show\_subscribers
 \##a Send the Alias of a mailing list.
 (Alias).
 Used in mod\_mailinglist
 \##B Show number of pop accounts.
 If MaxPopAccounts is > -1 then it shows (MaxPopAccounts) else it shows string 229 [unlimited].
 Used in show\_users
-\##b Show the lines inside a alias table.
-Calls function show\_dowqmail\_lines.
-Not used in any current template files.
 \##C Send the CGIPATH.
 This is frequently used as part of the Action= in forms, and in building URLs for links.
 (CGIPATH).
 Used in ALL templates.
 Not used in header, footer or colortable.
 \##c Show the lines inside a mailing list table.
 Calls the function show\_mailing\_list\_line2.
 Used in add\_user
 \##D Send the domain name.
 (Domain).
 Used in all templates except show\_login.